Download the pdf-version.

 - Other buttons (for configuration and reboot)

-• The EcoSwitch shows a list of detected WiFi networks.
-Select your own WiFi network and fill in the WiFi password that belongs to your WiFi network.
+- Fill in the WiFi password that belongs to your WiFi network.

 Note: It is not possible to use space or special characters (except the minus sign -) in this name.

 The hostname will be registered via mDNS and is only valid within your network.
 If your smartphone does not support mDNS you cannot access the EcoSwitch from your smartphone by using an address that ends with .local.
 In that case, the EcoSwitch is only accessible from your phone via the new IP address that has been assigned to it.
+On any device supporting mDNS, for example your PC, you can use a .local address to access the EcoSwitch. |

-• Your phone should be reconnected to your own WiFi network; generally this will happen automatically.
+Your phone should be reconnected to your own WiFi network; generally this will happen automatically.
 If the EcoSwitch prompts you to log on again, fill in eco and power, as you did previously.

-• Maybe the browser cannot establish a connection to the new IP address.
+Maybe the browser cannot establish a connection to the new IP address.
 Wait a few seconds and try to reload the page.
 Even after a failed attempt to connect, the browser will probably show the new IP address in the address bar.
 Use this new IP address to access the EcoSwitch, or use a .local address like (in this example) http://ecoswitch.local.

 Getting started with the EcoSwitch